syncthing/syncthing/dev/issues.rst

 Milestone
 ---------

 There are milestones for major and sometimes minor versions.
-An issues being assigned to a milestone means it is a blocker - the release can't be made without the issue being closed.
+An issue being assigned to a milestone means it is a blocker - the release can't be made without the issue being closed.
 Issues not assigned to a milestone can be handled whenever.